nktoan/CRR-CausalRelationalReplay/README.md

 # Class-Incremental Learning with Causal Relational Replay (CRR)

-This is the Pytorch implementation of the paper: Class-Incremental Learning with Causal Relational Replay.
+This repository hosts the codebase corresponding to our paper, currently under review, titled **'Class-Incremental Learning with Causal Relational Replay'**.

 ## Installation and Usage.
 1. Install the dependencies